Infor Aligns Its Agentic ERP Strategy with ‘Enterprise Resource Execution’ Framework

 Velocity Suite as Delivery Vehicle

-Infor’s Velocity Suite is the commercial package behind much of this positioning.
+Velocity Suite is the commercial package that Infor is using to connect its agentic enterprise strategy to the ERX framework.
 Infor describes Velocity Suite as an AI offering for Infor CloudSuite customers that includes industry-specific AI agents, GenAI, process mining, automation, and implementation support.

 The package includes role-based industry AI agents built for micro-vertical processes across manufacturing, distribution, and service industries.
 It also includes Infor Process Mining to identify bottlenecks and inefficiencies, Infor Value+ AI automations for prebuilt use cases, GenAI embedded in CloudSuite applications, and robotic process automation.